Do you have a birth plan?

-So many women are obviously choosing epidurals.
+So many women are choosing epidurals.
 Why?
 And should you?

 What Is an Epidural?

 An epidural refers to the process of injecting an anesthetic into the epidural space of the spine to stop pain signals traveling from the spine to the brain (source).
-This epidural space refers to the outermost part of the spinal canal and is filled with fluid that surrounds the spinal cord (source).
+This epidural space refers to the area between the dura mater and the vertebral wall and is typically contains spinal nerve roots, blood vessels and fatty tissue (source).